eccentricdevotion/TARDIS/permissions.md

 * * *

+## ???

+Can't find the permission you’re looking for?

+Check out the [Big list of permissions](permissions-table.html) taken directly from _plugin.yml_.

+* * *

-Tested with PermissionsBukkit, there are a number of self explanatory permissions:
+There are a number of self explanatory permissions:

 ## General